 Welcome!

-On a personal note, I was born and raised in Rio de Janeiro.
+On a personal note, I was born and raised in Rio de Janeiro, Brazil.
 Like many cariocas (people born in Rio), I am passionate about soccer, samba, and food, especially when shared with others.